ImageMagick/Usage-Markdown/resize/index.md

 [![\[IM Output\]](scale_gray_mag.gif)](scale_gray_mag.gif)

 When shrinking images, neighbouring pixels are averaged together to produce a new colored pixel.
-For example scaling an image to 50% of its original size will effectively average together blocks of 4 pixels to create a new pixel (assuming the image size is a multiple of 2 as well).
+For example, scaling an image to 50% of its original size will effectively average together blocks of 4 pixels to create a new pixel (assuming the image size is a multiple of 2 as well).

 Caution is advised however as a scale reduced image can also generate Moiré patterns, unless the new image is an exact integer reduction (a technique known as 'binning'), which also requires the original image size to be some exact integer multiple of the final size.